Could you live without making stuff?

 Making art can be a solitary passion, unless you are in the performing arts and work with groups.
-Marketing goes against the grain for many of us introverts.
+Marketing goes against the grain for many of us who are natural introverts.

 I love the creative process and can’t seem to feel fully alive without some kind of ongoing project in the works.
-I went to art school and did commercial illustration a bit but I was so meek and shy in those days I could not hack the self-promotion aspect so I decided to be practical and get a “real job”, something sanctioned by society, where you could make money.
-I taught aerobics had a successful sports massage office and then taught Pilates for about 20 years but all the while I was still busily painting, drawing writing and assembling things and intermittently showing and selling things in various forms.
+I went to art school and did commercial illustration right out of art school, but I was so meek and shy in those days I could not hack the self-promotion aspect so I decided to be practical and get a “real job”, something sanctioned by society, where you could make money.
+I taught aerobics had a successful sports massage office and then taught Pilates and salsa dance, worked retail, and had various cleaning and organizing gigs; but all the while I was still busily painting, drawing writing and assembling things and intermittently showing and selling art in various forms.

 An exciting time to be creative

-So a couple of years ago I decided to just bite the bullet and really learn about marketing creative things offline and online.
+So a few years ago I decided to just bite the bullet and really learn about marketing creative things offline and online.
 This is an exciting time to be a person who makes stuff.
-I came across some interesting courses and information I want to share with you dear reader.
+I came across some interesting courses and information I want to share with you, dear reader.